Alerts

 • Confirm event generation on the backend is functioning.

-Beneath the metrics graph, all your events and alerts are listed in a table, grouped into various columns, beginning with a description of the event/alert, priority, key, type, event definition, event definition type, timestamp and actions.
+Beneath the metrics graph, all your alerts and events are listed in a table, grouped into various filterable columns.
 Additional columns can be displayed or removed by clicking on the Columns dropdown button and selecting available column categories.

-From the list of all displayed alerts and events, you can either click on an event or alert to expand and view its details or you can click on the Details button in the Actions column..
-You can also add notifications to an event by clicking on the More dropdown menu button in the Actions column and select Send Notifications.
+From the list of all displayed alerts and events, you can click to expand and view its details or you can click the Details button in the Actions column.
+You can also click the Bulk actions dropdown for a list of available actions applicable to selected alerts or events.

 Alerts Page Example